-- If a member of staff does not see any improvement having reported a concern about a student, they have a duty to re-report to a member of the safeguarding team. - If it is felt that the safeguarding team is not taking their concern seriously then this must be escalated to the Headteacher or the Chair of Trustees (if the Headteacher is a member of the safeguarding team).
-See also section 'Whistle-blowing'. - If a member of the safeguarding team feels a decision made by another professional in another agency is not in the student's best interests, they must discuss this further.
+- If a member of the safeguarding team feels a decision made by another professional in another agency is not in the student's best interests, they must discuss this further.
 In the first instance, this takes place directly with the professional involved to allow opportunity for decision-making to be discussed and clarified.
 (Pre-escalation). - If pre-escalation fails to resolve the issues identified, the member of the safeguarding team should escalate within their own organisation (to the Headteacher if they are not in this role).
 The issue is then escalated to the professional's line-manager.
 (Escalation/Case Resolution). - At all stages records should be kept. - The Headteacher will ensure that the intention to instigate escalation procedures is made explicit and in writing.

-Worried About The Actions Of An Adult Who Works/Volunteers With Children

-See also Part 4 KCSIE
+Worried About the Actions Of An Adult Who Works/Volunteers With Children See also Part 4 KCSIE

 You may be worried about the actions of an adult who is working/volunteering with children.
-The adult may be :
+The adult may be:

 - an employee of the school

 - a supply teacher

-- an adult working with the school, employed by a third party (including staff working in alternative and enhanced provision and contractors)
+- an adult working with the school, employed by a third party (including staff working in after school clubs/lettings alternative and enhanced provision and contractors)

 - a volunteer